Architecture of India: Neolithic period

-Megalithic burials sites have been found scattered all over the subcontinent.
-The Neolithic period lasted up until 3300 BCE, blending into the Early Harappan (Chalcolithic to Early Bronze Age) period.
-One of the earliest Neolithic sites in India is Lahuradewa in the Middle Ganges region, and Jhusi near the confluence of the Ganges and Yamuna rivers, both dating to around the 7th millennium BCE.
+Megalithic burial sites have been found scattered all over the subcontinent.
+The Neolithic period lasted up until 3300 BCE, overlapping with the following Early Harappan (Chalcolithic to Early Bronze Age) period.
+One of the earliest Neolithic sites in India is Lahuradewa in the Middle Ganga region and Jhusi near the confluence of the Ganga and Yamuna rivers, both dating to around the 7th millennium BCE.

 Indus Valley Civilization (2600 BCE – 1900 BCE)

-The Indus Valley civilization covered a large area around the Indus River basin and beyond in late Bronze Age India.
-In its mature phase, from about 2600 to 1900 BCE, it produced several cities marked by great uniformity within and between sites, including Harappa, Lothal, and the UNESCO World Heritage Site Mohenjo-daro.
+The Indus Valley civilization covered a large area around and beyond the Indus River basin in the late Bronze Age of India.
+In its mature phase, from about 2600 to 1900 BCE, the civilization developed several cities marked by great uniformity within and between sites, including Harappa, Lothal, and the UNESCO World Heritage Site Mohenjo-daro.

-The civic and town planning and engineering aspects of these are remarkable, but the design of the buildings is "of a startling utilitarian character".
-There are granaries, drains, lombadthing, water-courses and tanks, but neither palaces nor temples have been identified, though cities have a central raised and fortified "citadel".
+The civic and town planning and the engineering of these cities are deemed remarkable, but the building designs are "of a startling utilitarian character".
+There are granaries, drains, water-courses and tanks, but neither palaces nor temples have been identified, though cities have a central raised and fortified "citadel".
 Mohenjo-daro has wells which may be the predecessors of the stepwell.
 As many as 700 wells have been discovered in just one section of the city, leading scholars to believe that 'cylindrical brick lined wells' were invented by the Indus Valley Civilization.

 Architectural decoration is extremely minimal, though there are "narrow pointed niches" inside some buildings.
 Most of the art found is in miniature forms like seals, and mainly in terracotta, but there are very few larger sculptures of figures.
-In most sites fired mud-brick (not sun-baked as in Mesopotamia) is used exclusively as the building material, but a few such as Dholavira are in stone.
-Most houses have two storeys, and very uniform sizes and plans.
-The large cities declined relatively quickly, for unknown reasons, leaving a less sophisticated village culture behind.
+In most sites, fired mud-brick (not sun-baked as in Mesopotamia) is used exclusively as the building material, but a few sites, such as Dholavira, are in stone.
+Most houses have two storeys, and uniform sizes and plans.
+The large cities declined relatively quickly, for unknown reasons, so a less sophisticated village culture was left behind.